pkardas/notes/books/pragmatic-programmer.md

 - Proceed from a plan.
 - Don't depend on assumptions.
 If you can't tell something is reliable, assume the worst.
 - Document your assumptions.
 - Don't just test your code, but test your assumptions as well.
-Don't guess, try it.Write an assertion to test your assumptions.
+Don't guess, try it.
+Write an assertion to test your assumptions.
 If your assertion is right, you have improved the documentation in your code.
 If you discover your assumption is wrong, then count yourself lucky.
 - _Don't be a slave to history.
 Don't let existing code dictate future code.
 All code can be replaced if it is no longer